ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 Ether burn occurs in every transaction on Ethereum.
 When users pay for their transactions, their base gas fee gets destroyed by the protocol.
 Depending on network demand, [some blocks](https://etherscan.io/block/12965263) burn more ether than they mint.

-> Ether is burned to prevent inflation by reducing its overall supply.

 ## Denominations of ether {#denominations}